Latest Threshold (T) News Update

 Deep Dive

 "$566,650,475 tBTC TVL on @TheTNetwork.
-Bullish af on Threshold Network, personally think they are positioning to lead pretty soon." – @arsydefi (5.3K followers · 9 July 2025 07:14 AM UTC) View original post What this means: This is bullish for $T because a rising Total Value Locked (TVL) directly signals growing adoption and trust in the tBTC bridge, which is Threshold's core product.
-A higher TVL can drive more protocol revenue and increase the utility—and potential demand—for the $T token used for staking and governance.
+Bullish af on Threshold Network, personally think they are positioning to lead pretty soon" – @arsydefi (5.6K followers · 9 July 2025 07:14 AM UTC) View original post What this means: This is bullish for T because a rising Total Value Locked directly reflects growing adoption and utility of its flagship tBTC bridge, which drives demand for the native T token.

-"Q4 2025 established the benchmark for tBTC DEX activity...
-Threshold now has a clear market signal to watch: whether renewed demand turns into higher tBTC trading volume and deeper liquidity." – @TheTNetwork (2 April 2026 12:40 PM UTC) View original post What this means: This is a neutral, data-focused signal for $T. The official channel is directing attention to on-chain activity (DEX volume) as a true measure of product-market fit.
-Sustained growth here would validate the network's value and be fundamentally bullish, while stagnation could raise questions about adoption.
+"Q4 2025 established the benchmark for tBTC DEX activity… Threshold now has a clear market signal to watch: whether renewed demand turns into higher tBTC trading volume and deeper liquidity." – @TheTNetwork ( · 2 April 2026 12:40 PM UTC) View original post What this means: This is neutral for T as it sets a measurable growth target; increasing on-chain trading volume for tBTC would confirm healthy network usage and validate its infrastructure role.

 Conclusion